elleryhammond/se_project_express/README.md

 # WTWR (What to Wear?): Back End
-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
-## Running the Project
-`npm run start` — to launch the server

-`npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+This is the back-end code for my WTWR apllication (link: ).
+The objective of this project is to create a server with an API and user authorization.
+During Sprint 12, the Express project was built, a database was created and connected to the server, the initial routes and controller were configured, and error were handled.
+The following tools were used: Express, MongoDB Compass, and Postman.
+Helmet middleware was also introduced to et security headers for the API.